- Columbia University School of Law, J.D., 1996

 Columbia Law Review, staff member, 1994-1995, editor, 1995-1996

 - Case Western Reserve University, B.S., 1992, summa cum laude

 - U.S. Tax Court

 Joseph is a partner in the Vorys Columbus office, a member of the tax group and the head of the federal tax subgroup.
 He practices generally in the area of federal taxation, including public and private mergers, tax-free and taxable acquisitions and divestitures, partnerships, limited liability companies, S corporations, joint ventures, venture capital, real estate, restructurings, financing and equity transactions.
-Joseph advises in transactions involving federal New Markets Tax Credits and Historic Tax Credits.
+Joseph advises in transactions involving federal New Markets Tax Credits, Historic Tax Credits and Qualified Opportunity Zones.
 Joseph’s federal practice also includes tax aspects of the oil and gas industry, including divestitures and joint ventures relating to interests in the Utica Shale formation in eastern Ohio.

 Career highlights include:

 - Structuring and analysis of numerous transactions involving partnerships, limited liability companies, and joint ventures, including entity formation, dissolution, sale, merger, division and restructuring